 At the 18th Congress which was held in the Hague in Holland, the attitude of the various countries, starting with the host, Holland, and including Switzerland, France and England, was unexpectedly conservative and neutral.
 However, Rev. Fisher, the venerable minister of the American Universalist delegation, and Dr. Harrington of New York defended the Japanese position with great ardor.
-The progressive American minister Rev. Boeke asked, "If the followers of Islam established an organization like the IARF and called it the International Association for Free Islam and Religious Freedom, would any of you join such an organization."
+The progressive American minister Rev. Boeke asked, "If the followers of Islam established an organization like the IARF and called it the International Association for Free Islam and Religious Freedom, would any of you join such an organization!"
+The name of IARF sounds like Christian imperialism."
 It seemed that a majority of the representatives might approve the name change, but because of the nature of the problem a majority vote was avoided, and once more further deliberation and study continued.